hodgson3d/h3d-toolkit-docs/docs/lattice-tools/index.md

 ## Fit Lattice

-Fits and orients a lattice around selected objects, or around selected components while in Edit Mode.
+Fits a lattice around selected objects or components, aligning it to their local (active objects) orientation.

 The orientation can be matched to either: